Overeating Because of Stress? Consequences and Cause of Consuming Unhealthy Comfort Foods

 How Common is Overeating as a Response to Stress

 Eating as a way to deal with stress is a widespread habit.
-About 38% of adults admitted to eating or overeating unhealthy foods in the past month because of stress.
-Those who overeat suffer from unintended consequences.
-More than one-third of the respondents feel sluggish and lazy after devouring excessive amounts of unhealthy meals.
-Nearly half (49%) of them are disappointed in themselves, and slightly fewer people (46%) feel bad about their bodies after stress-eating.
+About 38% of adults admitted to eating or overeating unhealthy foods in the past month because of pressure.
+Those who fail suffer from unintended consequences.
+Over one-third of the respondents feel sluggish after devouring excessive amounts of unhealthy meals.
+Nearly half (49%) are disappointed in themselves, and slightly fewer people (46%) feel bad about their bodies after stress-eating.

 The Science Behind Overeating Due to Stress

-Stress is not just a psychological reaction to an event; it is also physiological.
-When a person is under duress, their body produces more cortisol, responsible for raising the heart rate, blood pressure, and metabolism.
-These happen so that, if the person is in danger, they can either immediately flee or fight.
+Stress is not just a psychological reaction to an event but also a physiological one.
+When a person is under duress, their body produces more cortisol, which is which raises the heart rate, blood pressure, and metabolism.
+These happen so that if the person is in danger, they can immediately flee or fight.
 Usually, after the person has escaped from the stressful situation, the body will cease producing cortisol.
-However, some people continue producing cortisol for long periods of time.
+However, some people continue producing cortisol for long periods.
 The condition is called chronic stress, resulting in anxiety, hyperalertness, and, eventually, depression.

-Long-term stress also activates certain “nodes” linked to cravings for pleasurable but very unhealthy foods.
-People who experience chronic stress may find themselves have an overwhelming urge to eat snacks high in fat and sugar.
+Long-term stress also activates certain “nodes” linked to cravings for pleasurable but unhealthy foods.
+People who experience chronic stress may find themselves having an overwhelming urge to eat snacks high in fat and sugar.
 One of the functions of cortisol is to move energy around the body.
-As the cortisol level increases, it sends excess calories straight to the abdomen, near the liver, to quickly create energy for the body’s fight or flight response.
-The presence of fat deposits in the abdomen signals the brain to stop producing cortisol and shut off the stress response.
+As the cortisol level increases, it sends excess calories straight to the abdomen, near the liver, to quickly create a point for the body’s fight or flight response.
+The presence of fat deposits in the stomach signals the brain to stop producing cortisol and shut off the stress response.

-People who eat fatty and sugary foods are actually giving their bodies what it needs to dampen and inhibit the stress response.
+People who eat fatty and sugary foods are giving their bodies what they need to dampen and inhibit the stress response.
 So, immediately, they will feel better and less anxious.
 However, it is not good for the health.
-People’s stresses nowadays involve job security and financial stability, not the situations that need energy for people to run away quickly.
-They eat to dampen the stress, but the calories needed to be turned into energy are not used.
+People’s stresses nowadays involve job security and financial stability, not situations that need energy for people to run away quickly.
+They eat to dampen the pressure, but the calories required to be turned into energy are not used.
 People instead collect fat around their abdomen.

 Healthier Methods to Cope with Stress

 For most people, stress is unavoidable.
 There are better ways to deal with stress that does not involve eating large amounts of unhealthy foods—one method recommended by experts in the practice of meditation.
-Meditation has the capacity to turn off the brain, relax the muscles, lower the heart rate, and relieve stress.
-Moreover, over time, continued practice of meditation can build a person’s resilience to stress.
+Meditation can turn off the brain, relax the muscles, lower the heart rate, and relieve stress.
+Moreover, over time, continued meditation practice can build a person’s resilience to stress.

 Internet practitioner.
 Twitter expert.
 Analyst.
 Communicator.
 Thinker.
 Coffee advocate.